BIH-MI/phantom-anonymization/README.md

     --targetSelection        	Target selection mode: If chosen, the following options must be present as well: dataConfig
-    --generateMedianHierarchy   Transforms a hierarchy for a numerical attribute, replacing intervals with means based on the dataset.
+    --generateMedianHierarchy   Transforms a hierarchy for a numerical attribute by replacing each node's label with the median of the corresponding data subset.
 								Requires: dataConfig, attributeName, outputHierarchyFile
 ```
 Examples of how to use the cli are provded as bash scripts.